In this article we will explore a powerful collection of Charles Spurgeon quotes that will inspire your faith.

 Bible study is the metal that makes a Christian.
 This is the strong meat on which holy men are nourished. ― Charles H. Spurgeon

-I hope you have enjoyed these Charles Spurgeon quotes!
+I hope you have enjoyed these Charles Spurgeon quotes and don’t forget to check out my review of Spurgeon and the Psalms.
 I hope they have inspired and blessed you.
 He truly was an amazing man of God and did so much during his time.
 If you would like to grow more in your relationship with God check out my Faith Page.

 Feel free to leave me a comment below!
 I would love to hear from you and how Charles Spurgeon’s life has inspired you!